 Growing up, I recall being told that, when it came to skincare, the more expensive the product the better.
-That general assumption was due to higher quality ingredients and significant money put into research and testing.
-And while there’s some truth to that, the older I get the more I realize that there are also some hidden gems at your local drug store.
+That general assumption was that expensive skincare products were better, due to higher quality ingredients and significant money put into research and testing.
+And while there’s some truth to that, the older I get, the more I realize that there are also some hidden skincare gems at your local drugstore.
 The lower ticket price on a lot of products isn’t necessarily related to the quality of the ingredients, but rather the fact that they can distribute and manufacture it on a larger scale which, in turn, keeps production at a lower cost per item.
-Let’s compare some high-end products vs. more budget-friendly alternatives.

 Cream-to-foam cleansers are a new addition to my skincare routine.
 I find them to be fantastic at deep cleansing.
 They’re also amazing on days where I wear makeup.
 Sisley’s La Mousse Brightening Cleansing Foam-In-Cream lathers away the effects of pollution and excess sebum while still keeping your skin soft and supple afterwards.